karchit/s3-object-lambda-workshop/README.md

 You can either re-create all resources you had in Lab 1 or reuse the bucket, access points and lambda.
 You can reinstall your pip dependencies, archive them with your code and then upload it to Lambda via console.

-As you had added S3 Object Lambda permissions in Lab 1 to your Lambda IAM role, you'd have to add Comprehend permissions so your function can make the required API calls.
+As you had added S3 Object Lambda permissions in Lab 1 to your Lambda IAM role, you'd have to add Comprehend `DetectPiiEntites` permissions so your function can make the required API calls.

 ![image](./images/comprehend-policy.png)
 ***